immodi/novel_site/README.md

 # Book Reading Website Project

 Book Reading Website Project
 This project is a Book Reading Website built using Django, Tailwind CSS, and SQLite.
 It provides a platform for users to discover, read, and manage their favorite books.
-The combination of Django's powerful backend capabilities and Tailwind CSS's flexible styling ensures a seamless and visually appealing user experience.
+The combination of Django's powerful backend capabilities and Tailwind CSS's flexible styling ensures a seamless and visually appealing user experience, you can try the live demo [here](https://modi.pythonanywhere.com/)

 ## Features